-Implant-supported denture- a type of removable overdenture suitable if you don’t have any teeth in your jaw, but your jawbone remains healthy enough to support implants.
+An implant-supported denture is a type of removable overdenture suitable if you don’t have any teeth in your jaw, but your jawbone remains healthy enough to support implants.
 The denture is firmly held in place with two or more implants.

-Implant-supported bridge- similar to a regular dental bridge, except that instead of being supported by two neighboring natural teeth, it is supported by two dental implants.
+An implant-supported bridge- similar to a regular dental bridge, except that instead of being supported by two neighboring natural teeth, it is supported by two dental implants.